Skip to main content

 Perry Stein MA, RPP, MCIP

-Perry is Partner Services Manager at the City of Lethbridge.
+Perry is Strategic Initiatives and Partnerships Manager at the City of Lethbridge.
 He has a MA in Latin American Studies from SFU and a BA in Urban and Regional Studies from the University of Lethbridge.
-Perry’s work centers on reconciliation, equity and inclusion within planning, policymaking and placemaking/keeping.
-Perry is Vice-chair of the Lethbridge Polytechnic Board of Governors, a Research Affiliate at the Prentice Institute (University of Lethbridge) and regularly shares his work through networks in Canada, the UK and elsewhere.
+Perry’s work centers on strategic planning, partnering, reconciliation, and community relations within planning and policymaking.
+Perry is the out-going Vice-chair of the Lethbridge Polytechnic Board of Governors, a Research Affiliate at the Prentice Institute (University of Lethbridge) and regularly shares his work through networks in Canada, the UK and elsewhere.